Current Environment: Production

 During the nurse practitioner clinic, a patient will meet with one of our highly experienced nurse practitioners, all of whom have specialized expertise in vascular anomalies.
 The nurse practitioners will:

-• perform a clinical evaluation
+• Perform a clinical evaluation

 The nurse practitioners also educate patients and families about their diagnosis, help to allay fears, and empower patients and parents.

 During the clinic evaluation, the VAC nurse practitioner may determine that consultation with one or more of our physician specialists is in your or your child's best interest.
-The nurse practitioner may be able to arrange a physician consultation on the spot, or will schedule a follow-up appointment for another time.
+The nurse practitioner may be able to arrange a physician consultation on the spot, or they will schedule a follow-up appointment for another time.

 Depending on your child's possible diagnosis, we may perform one or more of the following during your visit: